 Phone Privacy Risks You Should Actually Care About

-Instead of worrying about microphone surveillance, focus on the tracking that’s definitely happening:
+Instead of worrying exclusively about microphone surveillance, focus on the tracking that’s definitely happening:

 Over-Permissioned Apps